Don’t Let Eye Allergies Ruin Your Summer

-- While spending time outdoors, wear wrap-around sunglasses or safety glasses to help keep allergens away from your eyes.
-If your eyewear features polycarbonate lenses, you’ll get the added benefit of 99.9% UV protection as well.
+- While spending time outdoors, wear wrap-around safety glasses to help keep allergens away from your eyes.
+When mowing the yard or gardening use safety glasses with foam padding to keep pollen, dust, and flying debris out of your eyes.
+Since safety eyewear features polycarbonate lenses, you’ll get the added benefit of 99.9% UV protection as well.

 - When driving around keep your car windows closed.
-Not only will this keep allergens from being rammed into your eyes, but it will help keep the interior of your car cleaner.
+Not only will this keep allergens from being rammed into your eyes, but it will help keep the interior of your vehicle cleaner.

 - Replace the air filters in your home on a regular basis.
 These nifty devices help keep allergens, such as pollen, dust and pet dander out of your home, but if your filters haven’t been changed in awhile, they may be doing more harm than good.

 - Reduce your exposure to Dust Mites by encasing your pillow in allergen reducing covers.
-Wash your sheets in water that’s at least 130 F.
+Wash your sheets in water that’s at least 130º F.

 - Check the pollen reports on your favorite weather app and try to stay inside on high-pollen days.
 If you have no choice and need to spend the day outside, make sure to shower, wash your hair and change clothes as soon as possible to remove allergens.